lnalborczyk/phd_thesis/docs/04-chap4.md

 Nevertheless, the high similarity between these two studies warrants a meta-analytical way of thinking about their results.
 In other words, given that both studies used a similar rumination induction and the same relaxation recordings, we can compute an average effect size across these two studies to get a more accurate estimate of the population effect size.
 The effect size (pooled Cohen's d) for the difference between the two types of relaxation was of $\delta$ = -0.498 (95% CI [-1.095, 0.098]) in @nalborczyk_orofacial_2017 and of $\delta$ = 0.217 (95% CI [-0.216, 0.65]) in the current article.
 Because the current study has a larger sample size, the uncertainty (the width of the CI) about the value of the Cohen's d is smaller.
 Therefore, weighting both estimates by their respective standard error reveals an average effect size that is very close to zero ($\delta$ = -0.052).

 To sum up, we did not observe a stronger effect of the orofacial relaxation (when compared to the non-orofacial relaxation) and we did not observe the hypothesised interaction effect between the type of rumination induction and the type of relaxation.
 Moreover, we also did not observe an interaction between the type of rumination induction and the clusters defined a posteriori (see [supplementary materials](#suppCh4)).
 These results taken together corroborate the hypothesis formulated previously, according to which rumination --as a mental habit [@watkins_habit-goal_2014]-- could be considered as a strongly internalised form of inner speech.
 As such, ruminative thinking would not *require* the involvement of the speech motor system.
-Therefore, rumination is not expected to be disrupted by motor interferences such as relaxation or articulatory suppression (Nalborczyk et al., *submitted*).
+Therefore, rumination is not expected to be disrupted by motor interferences such as relaxation or articulatory suppression [@nalborczyk_articulatory_2018].

 ### Conclusions